-Debit Restrictions Due To Increased Fraudulent Activity In Georgia And Michigan:
+Debit Restrictions Due To Increased Fraudulent Activity In Georgia, Texas, And Michigan:

 - Due to numerous fraudulent transactions detected in the state of Georgia, all 1st CCU cardholders who are performing debit card transactions in Georgia will be required to insert the debit card into a Chip Reader rather than swiping the card.